 By Dianne Frazee-Walker American prisoners and wild mustangs roaming the Arizona desert have a lot in common.
-The most obvious mutual denominator inmates and these
+The most obvious mutual denominator inmates and these untamed beasts share is there are too many of them.
+There are about five prison programs in the U.S. that bring prisoners and horses together to tame each other and

 Like many other states, North Carolina’s approach to prison education is multi-tiered and varied.
 With inmates coming from different backgrounds, cultures, and educational levels, the population of NC prisoners has access to many programs suited to their needs.
 Not only does the North Carolina Department of Corrections offer basic adult education to inmates, they partner with universities and community colleges statewide to offer qualifying inmates access to higher education.